 - Temporary procedures for building code inspections, including instructions for virtual inspections

 - To provide for continuity of our services, the following procedures have been established for the submittal of email correspondence for inquiries, submittal of permit applications and submittal of other documents for DERM review directly to the respective program areas.

-- Courts closures have been extended until April 17.
+- Courts closures have been extended until further notice.
 This includes state courts and also the County Clerk of Courts, including traffic court and civil court.
-All grand jury proceedings, jury selection proceedings, and criminal and civil jury trials are suspended during the time period beginning Monday, March 16 through Friday, April 17.
-Therefore, jurors who are scheduled for the week of March 16 through the week of April 13 are not to report.
-Your jury service is cancelled, and you do not have to take any further action.
+All grand jury proceedings, jury selection proceedings, and criminal and civil jury trials are suspended.
+Therefore, jury service is canceled, and you do not have to take any further action.

-- All Foreclosure and Tax Deed sales are canceled through April 17.
+- All Foreclosure and Tax Deed sales are canceled until further notice.
 Monitor the Clerk’s website for updates.